Contacts

 For reusable lenses, follow your doctor's care instructions and use the recommended solution type.
 The CDC advises wearers to rub and rinse lenses with disinfecting solution, avoid mixing old and new solutions, and replace the lens case at least every 3 months.

-Can You Switch Contact Brands On Your Own?
+Can You Switch Contact Brands on Your Own?

 No, you shouldn't switch contact brands without your eye doctor's approval.
 Contact lenses sit directly on the eye, and different brands can have different materials, shapes, water content, thickness, and fit.